geerlingguy/ansible-role-security/README.md

     security_autoupdate_blacklist: []

-(Debian/Ubuntu only) A listing of packages that should not be automatically updated.
+A listing of packages that should not be automatically updated.

     security_autoupdate_reboot: false